nexcess/nexcess-api-docs/package/addon/list.md

 **package-addon:list-by-type**

 Lists package addons (typically, belonging to a particular package).
+Only addons that can be purchased by the client making the request will be returned.

 **Endpoint**:  GET /v1/package/addon